Open Studies Loading...

 Students needing to complete specific subjects or the required average for the program of their choice, or students who have not chosen a particular program of studies, but who wish to take a variety of courses out of interest, may apply for Open Studies.

-Students in Open Studies may complete their admission requirements and start on other courses at the same time.
+Students in Open Studies may be eligible to complete their admission requirements and start on other courses at the same time.
+Students should consult an Academic Advisor.
 Students admitted to Open Studies but who enrolled in two or more upgrading courses per semester will have their program of admission changed to Academic Upgrading.
 Students enrolling in nine credits of Open Studies are considered full-time and will have their applications reviewed by Admissions.
-If you wish to be a full-time student in Open Studies, you will need to meet admissions requirements listed.
+If applicants wish to be a full-time student in Open Studies, they will need to meet admissions requirements listed.

 - High School Diploma or a minimum of eighteen years of age